• Skip to main content

 The Holiday Season

 When these muffins first came to life, it was our first Thanksgiving since moving to our new house.
 Finally, after house hunting for 4 years, we left our house in the city and moved to a smaller town.
 Every Thanksgiving since, I've brought cranberry muffins and lefse in honor of my Norwegian Grandmother who served it every Thanksgiving.
-I roll lefse tacos with turkey and mashed potatoes for my kids (and myself) just as I've been doing since I was little.
+I roll lefse tacos with turkey and Garlic Mashed Potatoes for my kids (and myself) just as I've been doing since I was little.

 Then starts the getting ready for Christmas.
-As much as we hate winter by March, I really do love each distinct season in the midwest.
-We've made very non-fancy homemade wreaths and garlands from the ever greens in our yard.
-The kids helped me make an advent calendar, with a daily winter activity tucked in envelopes and clothes pinned in our stairwell.
-Day 1 was our first visit from an elf on the shelf, tomorrow they'll hang the stockings I finally made, now that we have a mantle.
+We've made very non-fancy homemade wreaths and garlands from the evergreens in our yard.
+The kids helped make an advent calendar, with a daily winter activity tucked in envelopes and clothes pinned in our stairwell.
+Day 1 was our first visit from the elf on the shelf, and tomorrow they'll hang the stockings.

 Life with two kids is still hectic with plenty of messes, whining, coughing, up all night with new teeth, and the usual kid stuff, but we are taking time to enjoy the changing seasons, exploring our new town and making new friends while keeping the old.
 Watching my kids make this place home is pretty great.
 Sitting next to a crackling fire with the Christmas tree lit up and a leftover cranberry muffin is pretty great too.
 Happy Holidays!